sandialabs/tenzing/README.md

 Each class of node needs a unique `tag()` for sorting.
 Be sure that no newly defined node has a `tag()` function that returns the same value as any other class of node

+## Ideas

+- [] value nodes by how much of their subtree is unexplored